NunoSempere/nunosempere.github.io/rat/EA-predictions/Analysis.md

 ## Judgement call
 In some cases, people didn't answer the question.
 For example, under the is.veg variable, you can have TRUE, FALSE, or NA: Not Available.
 If their number is respectively x, y and z, it might be a good first order approximation to estimate the actual proportion of vegetarians/vegans as x/(x+y).

 However, I've decided to be extremely anal about it, and choose to define the actual proportion of people who define as vegan as x/(x+y+z).
-To do otherwise would be to replace questions.
+I think that to do otherwise would be to replace questions.
 This doesn't make much of a difference in the case of plant eating, but it does in the identity politics questions.
 Curiously, doing so *raises* the average number of questions participants got right, but not by much.

+Finally, I was told that the total number of people who answered the survey as 2607, so in the previous example, x+y+z := 2607.
+I stuck by 2607, yet the database I work with only has 2601 datapoints.
+I don't think this makes much of a difference either way.

 ## Questions